 - What is a site inspection and how much is it?

 Once you have set up your free account, you will immediately be able to use some of our popular screening services, including nationwide eviction reports, criminal reports and tenant debt reporting to all 3 credit bureaus.
 However, you will not yet be fully set up to order full credit reports.
 To do so, you must first request a quick and nothing-to-fear inspection.
 A licensed inspector approved by the bureau will visit your home or office (wherever you primarily operate) to verify the following is present: 1.
 Password protected computer, filing cabinet that locks and a shredder.
 2. You are not operating an unauthorized business.
 A site inspection which will only takes minutes can be scheduled within 24 to 48 hours.
 For assistance, call 1-888-294-4640.

 - Your first TWO “Best Deal Credit Combos” or TWO “Deluxe Deal Combos” are free (which includes credit reports from one or TWO credit bureaus, double whammy eviction report and the 3 in 1 criminal reports).
 That’s up tp a $58 savings back in your pocket.
 So in essence, the site inspection, which costs $64 thru MrLandlord.com. only cost you $8.
 Others sites may charge from $75 to $99 and as much as $199 for set-up fee and on-site inspection (and do not give you any free reports in return).
-Some companies charge a subscription or registration fee IN ADDITION to the site inspection.
-MrLandlord.com does not charge any membership, subscription, nor registration fees.
+Some companies charge registration or monthly fees MrLandlord.com does not charge any membership or monthly fees, nor registration fees.